kokx/acme-tiny-cron/README.md

 - `PGID` the GID of the host group from which files will be created.
 - `CERTFILE` name of the certificate file to be created.
 - `DOMAINS` space-separated list of domain names to be included in the certificate (TODO: point users to limits of Let's Encrypt on this)
+- `TIMEZONE` a timezone that should be set in the system before crond is started.
+Should exist in `/usr/share/zoneinfo`.
+By default, UTC is already configured.

 TODO
 ====